teejaded/resque-exporter/README.md

 # Resque Exporter

 Prometheus exporter for Resque metrics.
+Forked from upstream to maintain and package ourselves for our monitoring v2.

 ## Usage